 Our Early Literacy Centers (ELCs) are interactive play spaces that encourage learning through play.
 The spaces are designed especially for children ages birth to six and their caregivers.
-We currently have two ELCs: one at our Northwest Branch Library in Carroll and one at our Bremen Branch in Bremen..
+We currently have three ELCs: one at the Main Library, one at our Northwest Branch Library in Carroll and one at our Bremen Branch in Bremen.

-- Lots of games and activities for preschoolers and caregivers to use together to help build early literacy skills.
+- Manipulatives: Puzzles, games, play dough, and other activities for children and caregivers to do together to build literacy skills.

 What are the hours of the Early Literacy Centers?

-The ELC locations are open during regular branch hours specific to the location.
+The ELC locations are open during regular hours specific to the location.

 How much does it cost?

 There is no cost for visiting our ELCs.

 How does playing with toys help my child succeed in kindergarten?

 Children who are playing are actually engaging in many early literacy activities.
 Every time they tell a story, they are practicing their narrative skills.
 Every time they paint or color, they are strengthening the muscles that allow them to write their name.
 Every time they sing songs or recite nursery rhymes, they are learning about the sounds of letters, which will help them learn to sound out words.
 The activities we have available at our ELCs were specifically chosen to encourage the development of early literacy skills.
 Be sure to register your preschooler for our 1,000 Books before Kindergarten program when you come to visit.